lis05/Cotton/cotton_guide/guide.md

 - [Builtin functions](#15)
 - [Builtin modules](#16)

 ## Prerequirements <a name="0"></a>
 In order to be able to understand this guide, your IQ has to be above 10.
 Having some previous experience with Python or C++ is recommended but is not necessary.
+The ability to read at least 95% of the words written without skipping them is also welcomed.

 ## Quick installation <a name="1"></a>
-In order to be able to understand this guide, your IQ has to be  above 10.
-Having some previous experience with Python or C++ is recommended but is not necessary.
+Clone the project from the github into some directory.
+Next, go to that directory (via `cd`), and simply run `bash install.sh`